crashtopher/Neighborhood-Map/README.md

+A single page web application utilizing Google Maps and Wikipedia API’s through JavaScript, Ajax, Knockout.

-To run this program simply open index.html in your favorite web browser!
+To run: open index.html in your favorite web browser!